ktonon/cog/README.md

 ```

 Each keep statement must have a hook, which must be unique within the file in
 which it is found.
+In the above example the hook is the part after the opening
-The hook is used to identify the keep statement, in case the
+<tt>keep:</tt>, that is `MyClass_myMethod_int_char`.
+The hook is used to
+identify the keep statement, in case the generator moves it to a different
-generator moves it to a different place in the file with respect to other keep
+place in the file with respect to other keep statements.
+The corresponding
-statements.
-The corresponding generator template would look like this
+generator template would look like this

 ```c++
 void MyClass::myMethod(int a, char b)